 A leaf, commonly made of paper, is a thin sheet that connects to a broader sheet or spine along one edge.
 The cover, spine, endpapers, and leaves are a book’s primary components.
 “Leaf” can also refer to any page within a bigger publication.

-The term leaf is derived from the Latin word folium, which means “a sheet of paper.”
-Leaves are usually made of paper because it is a durable and flexible material.
-However, leaves can also be made of other materials such as parchment, vellum, or even metal.
+The word leaf comes from the Latin folium, meaning “a sheet of paper.”
+Typically made of paper for its durability and flexibility, they may alternatively consist of other materials such as metal or parchment.

 Leaves provide a surface for writing or printing on and enable turning pages.
 They usually stick to the book’s spine using adhesive called binders.

 Numbered leaves help with references; typically, the first leaf is at the front of the book, and the last is at the back.